wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.5.2 =
+* [Note] Would you like to spread the word and tell your friends how much you love Slimstat?
+Now you have one more reason to do that: win a $50 discount on our online store.
+Yes, you read that right: write a review highlighting some of the features you love in Slimstat, and we will send you a special code to take $50 off your add-on purchase on our website.
+The more reviews you write, the more coupons you can get.
+So, what are you waiting for?
+Contact our support team with the URL of where the review has been posted, and take advantage of this limited time offer today!
+* [Fix] A fatal error was being experienced by users whose Browscap Library installation was corrupted (missing cache).
+* [Fix] More checks have been added to the source code to prevent Fatal Error issues in case the filesystem permissions are too restrictive for Slimstat.
+Also, we are now storing the "last modified date" in the database, instead of relying on "touch"-ing files and accessing the mtime there.
+* [Fix] A bug was preventing referrers from being properly recorded when handling external web pages (static tracking code).
+* [Fix] The date widget in the Filter Bar was not working when tracking admin pages (thank you, Colin).

 = 4.5.1 =
 * [New] Slimstat is now looking for custom HTTP headers like [CF-Connecting-IP](https://support.cloudflare.com/hc/en-us/articles/200170986-How-does-CloudFlare-handle-HTTP-Request-headers-) to determine your visitors' originating IP address when your website is behind reverse proxies like CloudFlare.